Types Of Collaborative eLearning Activities

 4 Practical Tips To Design Effective Collaborative eLearning Activities

-1. Base each collaborative eLearning activity on measurable learning objectives.
+- Base each collaborative eLearning activity on measurable learning objectives.

 Students should be given opportunities for social interaction through well-designed collaborative eLearning activities that meet the learning objectives of the eLearning course.
 In other words, each one of the collaborative eLearning activities should be there for a good reason; not just for the sake of interaction.
-This is key to successful collaborative eLearning and the biggest inhibiting factor of not using this approach, as failure to set measurable learning objectives in advance, may make the collaborative eLearning activity look “superficial”, without purpose, and very frequently as a waste of time.
+This is key to successful collaborative eLearning and the biggest inhibiting factor of not using this approach, as failure to set measurable learning objectives in advance, may make the collaborative eLearning activity look “superficial”, without purpose, and very frequently as a waste of time. - Make learners aware that this particular activity is an inseparable part of the eLearning course they attend.

 The fact that learners are familiar with an online environment, such as Facebook, Twitter or any other social media you have chosen, does not make the eLearning activity less important.
 A good practice is to set this collaborative eLearning activity as a requirement for eLearning course completion, with explicit guidelines of what is expected.
-A good practice is also to include these activities in the evaluation criteria for successful course completion and to let your audience know about these criteria from the very beginning of the eLearning course.
+A good practice is also to include these activities in the evaluation criteria for successful course completion and to let your audience know about these criteria from the very beginning of the eLearning course. - Create a collaborative eLearning culture.

 Create a culture of sharing; a sense that an online community is always there to support learners whenever they doubt or have a question with respect to the eLearning material.
 Stress the importance of knowledge sharing and exchange of ideas, opinions and personal experiences on the topic under consideration.
 Ask learners to summarize the different perspectives mentioned in a group project.
-Show them the importance of adding a little piece in the puzzle in order to create a bigger picture for all, by rewarding both each individual contribution and the group as a whole.
+Show them the importance of adding a little piece in the puzzle in order to create a bigger picture for all, by rewarding both each individual contribution and the group as a whole. - Stress the importance of individual accountability for the success of the collaborative eLearning activity.

 Last but not least, to combat “social loafing”, which claims that individuals anticipate to work less in a group, as they are not personally accountable for the final result (Latane et al., 1979, cited in Levin, Resnick & Higgings, 1993) [1], the main duty of facilitators of online collaborative eLearning activities is to provide learners with mechanisms that foster their personal accountability for the success of the entire group project.
 Providing personalized feedback to each participant is one of the ways to raise their personal level of commitment in the collaborative eLearning activity.